samluescher/django-user-profiles/doc/index.rst

 django-user-profiles is a flexible app that wires together Django's user authentication and user profile features, with customizable forms and models.
-Furthermore, it provides a layer for user profile activation, plus support for a multiple-profiles-per-user feature.
+Furthermore, it provides a module for user profile activation, plus basic support for a multiple-profiles-per-user feature.

 Table of Contents